Skip to main content

 What different factors can impact an electric vehicle’s range?

-Although there are a number of factors that can play a role in an EVs effective range, they usually fall under three categories: driver behavior, temperature and battery health.
+There are a number of factors that can play a role in an EV’s effective range, but they usually fall under three categories: driver behavior, temperature and battery health.

 With traditional fuel vehicles, bad driving habits can reduce fuel economy.
 The same can be said for EVs.
 Speeding, harsh braking and rapid acceleration all use additional energy, which results in shorter range capabilities.

-Temperature is one of the most commonly mentioned reasons for reduced range, however it is usually misunderstood.
+Temperature is one of the most commonly mentioned reasons for reduced range; however, this factor is usually misunderstood.
 Lithium-ion batteries do typically perform worse in the cold, but EVs have advanced battery thermal management systems that keep them at the optimal temperatures.
-Some energy is used for these systems, but the majority of any range loss comes from energy being used to heat or cool the vehicle’s cabin.
+Some energy is used for these systems, but the majority of temperature-related range loss comes from energy being used to heat or cool the vehicle’s cabin.

-All rechargeable batteries eventually lose the ability to store their full amount of energy and this is known as battery degradation.
-For an EV this coincides with reduced range over time.
-Fortunately, data shows that this decline in battery health is arguably minor with an average of 2.3% a year, meaning an EV with a 270 mile range would have an effective range of around 226 miles after 7 years.
+All rechargeable batteries eventually lose the ability to store their full amount of energy.
+This is known as battery degradation.
+For an EV, this results in reduced range over time.
+Fortunately, our data shows that this decline in battery health is minor, with an average degradation rate of 1.8% a year.
+This means an EV with a rated range of 270 miles would have an effective range of around 247 miles after 7 years – the usual lifespan of a fleet car.

 3 tips for maximizing EV range and reducing range anxiety